roytman/perf-helm/README.md

 This utility is intended to measure [fybrik](https://github.com/fybrik/fybrik) helmer performance.

 You can run it locally, see `perf-helm -h`
-In order to run it in a K8s cluster, just execute `kubectl -f pod.yam`, which will create a pod and a RoleBinding to the default ServiceAccount.
+In order to run it in a K8s cluster, just execute `kubectl apply -f pod.yam`, which will create a pod and a RoleBinding to the default ServiceAccount.
 Login into the pod `kubectll exec -it perf-helm -- bash` and exec `/root/perf-helm`

 Meantime, I have not resolved a certificate issue when the program is running in a Pod and trying to pull helm charts from a remote repository.